Chaitalykundu/Core-Subject/Snowflake/01-Introduction/01-Introduction.md

   - All kinds of use cases are supported ( Data Warehouse, Data Lake, Data Engineering, Streaming, Data Application, Data Science, Data Exchange)

-  - Share data to internal as well as external customers sequrely.
+  - Share data to internal as well as external customers securely.

 - **_Software as a Service (SaaS)_**

   - No software, infrastructure, or upgrades to manage.

-  - All update, maintenance and releases are done by snowflake and it is available for all the customers autometically
+  - All update, maintenance and releases are done by snowflake and it is available for all the customers automatically
   - Available in all 3 major cloud providers

 - **_Pay only for used compute and storage_**

-  - Storage and Compute charged independently and only for storage
+  - Storage and Compute charged independently and only for usage
-  - If you store TB's of data and no processign, you only need to pay for storage, not for computing.
+  - If you store TB's of data and no processing, you only need to pay for storage, not for computing.

 - **_Scalable_**
   - Virtual warehouse enables computing scaling independently from storage